sst/guide/_chapters/create-a-dynamodb-table-in-sst.md

 ### Deploy the App

-If you switch over to your terminal, you'll notice that you are being prompted to redeploy your changes.
-Go ahead and hit _ENTER_.
+If you switch over to your terminal where you are running `sst dev`, you'll notice that your changes are being deployed.

-Note that, you'll need to have `sst dev` running for this to happen.
-If you had previously stopped it, then running `npx sst dev` will deploy your changes again.
+You will need to have `sst dev` running for this to happen.
+If you had previously stopped it, then running `pnpm exec sst dev` (or with NPM `npx sst dev`) will deploy your changes again.

 You should see something like this at the end of the deploy process.